iamsaketprasad/color-scheme-generator/README.md

-Here's a beautiful, creative, and attractive README for your **Color Scheme Generator** project:

----

 # 🎨 Color Scheme Generator

 Welcome to the **Color Scheme Generator**!
 This project allows you to instantly generate stunning color palettes that you can use in your design projects.
 With a click of a button, the app fetches vibrant color schemes using a powerful Color API and presents them to you in a visually engaging layout.